Friday Recap: New Regulations on Testing, Lobsterfest 2021 and A New Beer

 Things loosened a bit when Belize entered into a trade agreement with CARICOM – and we started to see beers from around the Caribbean being imported.

 Some bigger names like Heinekin and Red Stripe and some…not so big.
-LIke Parbo beer…the test of Suriname 🙂
+LIke Parbo beer…the taste of Suriname 🙂

 I just saw this beer last week in a grocery store.
 Huh.
 A tequila flavored beer originally made in France but now produced by Heinekin.
 Strange.